nuxeo-sandbox/nuxeo-conceptshare/README.md

 - an AWS S3 bucket.
 See more [here](https://doc.nuxeo.com/nxdoc/amazon-s3-online-storage/)

 ## Build
-1. Update conceptshare webservices config in the [ConceptshareWSFeature](https://github.com/nuxeo-sandbox/nuxeo-conceptshare/blob/master/conceptshare-ws-api/src/test/java/org/nuxeo/ecm/conceptshare/ConceptShareWSFeature.java#L41) class to be able to run the unit test, otherwise add `-DskipTests` in the maven command if you prefer to skip this part
+1. Update conceptshare webservices config in the [Core test contrib](https://github.com/nuxeo-sandbox/nuxeo-conceptshare/blob/master/conceptshare-core/src/test/resources/conceptshare-service-test-contrib.xml) and [WS test contrib](https://github.com/nuxeo-sandbox/nuxeo-conceptshare/blob/master/conceptshare-ws-api/src/test/resources/conceptshare-service-test-contrib.xml) to be able to run the unit test, otherwise add `-DskipTests` in the maven command if you prefer to skip this part
 2. `cd nuxeo-conceptshare && mvn clean install`

 Note: If `mvn clean install` fails for webservices `Failed to read schema document 'xjc.xsd', because 'file' access is not allowed due to restriction set by the accessExternalSchema property.` please perform the following action : https://stackoverflow.com/questions/23011547/webservice-client-generation-error-with-jdk8